 This is also one of the reasons why I strongly advise against managing support requests via traditional email – can you imagine scouring through an inbox to recover *that* client message?

 Teams cannot improve how they work if they don’t know if they’re doing a good job.
 This is true for customer support teams, too.
-And with a remote customer support team, it’ll be even more crucial to understand if you’re delivering what you’re promising: in a remote team, every process must run as a well-olied machine.
+And with a remote customer support team, it’ll be even more crucial to understand if you’re delivering what you’re promising: in a remote team, every process must run as a well-oiled machine.

 A highly productive support team equates to happy customers.
 But it can be tricky to measure productivity: you cannot just count the number of support tickets solved and call it “productive”.

-Instead, you can measure the quality of the work through customer satisfaction surveys, reply time, number of touches on the same ticket by an engine, and generally how the team has been allocating their time in all the different phases of the support activity.
+Instead, you can measure the quality of the work through customer satisfaction surveys, reply time, the number of touches on the same ticket by an engine, and generally how the team has been allocating their time in all the different phases of the support activity.

 Even the best-olied machine can get jammed.
 If you experience a surge in customer complaints, if your support is being slammed online, or you flat-out lose clients, then you have to take a hard look at what may have caused the problem